Agriculture

 Our innovative AI models enhance traditional crop identification using remote sensing, with gains in accuracy, velocity and scalability.

-These deep learning techniques for instance proved successful in producing the first map of dominant crops in 2020 at field level, with the corresponding stats on 11 European countries.
+These deep learning techniques for instance proved successful in producing the first Europe and crop map in 2020 available on our demo platform, with the corresponding stats of production areas.

 Crop identification for environmental services